web-music-score/wms/README.md

 * DocumentOptions functionality is replaced using functions addScoreConfiguration() and setMeasuresPerRow() in DocumentBuilder.
 * Add ties, slurs and slides using addConnective() in DocumentBuilder.
 Tie and span options removed from NoteOptions.

+## Version 4 Update

+**Breiking:** Changes were required by new features.
+No breaking in document building interface.

+* Support for generic tuples with DocumentBuilder.addTuplet().
+* Support for multiple dot count.
+* String note length (e.g. use "2n" instead of Theory.NoteLength.Half).

 ## Installation

 ```sh